Mistake Made When Purchasing a In ground Fiberglass

 Furthermore, concrete and gunite is porous, therefore providing small areas for algae and bacteria to grow.
 In addition, it can easily crack and chip with the change of the temperature and weather conditions, providing even more areas for algae and bacteria to grow.

-This is why concrete and gunite pools require the most maintenance of the three types of pools, costing $100 or more a month to maintain.
+This is why concrete and gunite swimming pools require the most maintenance of the three types of pools, costing $500 or more a month to maintain.

-Inground Concrete and gunite pools require periodic annual pool draining for cleaning purposes.
-When the pool is drained, the cracks in the concrete and gunite need to be repaired and the pool siding acid-washed and perhaps replastered, if necessary.
-Acid washing is necessary every one to three years, depending on water condition.
+Inground Concrete and gunite swimming pools require periodic annual pool draining for cleaning purposes.
+When the swimming pool is drained, the cracks in the concrete and gunite need to be repaired and the pool siding acid-washed and perhaps replastered, if necessary.
+Acid washing is necessary every one to three years, depending on the pool water condition.

-The up front cost of vinyl lined pools can be inexpensive when compared with concrete and gunite pools and take much less time to install.
+The up front cost of vinyl lined swimming pools can be inexpensive when compared with concrete and gunite swimming pools and take much less time to install.
 However, the maintenance on vinyl lined pools is high because the liner can be easily scratched or cut, especially if there will be toys or hard objects in the pool (even mechanical pool cleaners!).
-To repair a vinyl lined pool, you'll need to replace the entire lining, which can cost from $1,500 to $2,500 or more depending on the time of the season for replacement.
+To repair a vinyl lined swimming pool, you'll need to replace the entire lining, which can cost from $3,500 to $5,500 or more depending on the time of the season for replacement.

 In addition, heating costs will generally be higher, especially on steel wall construction.
-The only thing between the ground temperature of 57 degrees and the pool water is steel and vinyl.
-A polymer or plastic wall does reduce the cost of heating somewhat; but, it also adds considerable cost to the construction of the pool ($1,500 to $2,500 in some cases).
+The only thing between the ground temperature of 57 degrees and the swimming pool water is steel and vinyl.
+A polymer or plastic wall does reduce the cost of heating somewhat; but, it also adds considerable cost to the construction of the pool in Michigan.

 Fiberglass pools are made out of a seamless one-piece, pre-formed fiberglass container that is set in the ground and can be installed in less than five days.
 The fiberglass itself has a smooth, non-porous gel coat surface.